benjamin-m-hodgson/SLogo-IDE/doc/DESIGN_PLAN.md

 Additional Use Cases:

 1. The user runs the command hp (hide pen).
-* When the user hits their Return key or presses the "Run" button on the UserScreen, the UserScreen will call Controller's `parseText(String userInput)` method, thereby notifying the Controller that commands (in this case, a single command) needs to be generated from the user text input.
-Controller's `parseText` method will wrap a call to TextFieldParser's `parseText` method, which calls CommandMaker's `parseStringCommands` method to generate a Queue of actionable Command objects.
-Controller can then get the Queue of Commands with TextFieldParser's `getCommandQueue()` method.
-In this case, the Queue of Commands will only have one command, a PenVisibilityCommand.
+* The same flow of text-parsing and Queue-of-Command generation will ensue as in the use case above.
+In this case, however, the Queue of Commands will only have one command, a PenVisibilityCommand.
 When the Executer calls the PenVisibilityCommand's `execute()` method, the PenVisibilityCommand will invoke the corresponding Turtle's `hidePen()` method, which wraps a call to the Turtle's Pen's `hidePen()` method.
 This will flip a "myVisibility" boolean value, which will be checked before adding any additional Lines to the Group that characterizes the Pen/the Turtle's trails.

-2.
+2. The user mistypes the 'fd' command as 'fw,' e.g. 'fw 50'
+* The TextFieldParser's `parseText` command will throw an UnidentifiedCommandException.
+The UserScreen will catch this Exception, and match the key/property in its ErrorMessagesProperties file corresponding to that Exception, and display the String corresponding with that key/property on a part of the UserScreen designated for error notifications.

 3.